 How much does it cost to cool a data center?
 A cooling system is one of the most expensive parts of any data center.
 According to research, anywhere between 30% to 55% of a data center’s energy consumption goes into powering its cooling and ventilation systems — with the average hovering around 40%.

-Your cooling system may also have problems with bypass airflow, which is any conditioned air that does not pass through IT equipment before returning to the cooling system.
+Your cooling system may also have problems with bypass airflow, which is any conditioned air that does not pass through data center equipment before returning to the cooling system.
 This process may also be taking a big chunk of your data cooling costs, leading to you spending more than you should be.
-In short, a data center’s cooling costs can approach, equal or even surpass the cost of powering the IT equipment it houses.
+In short, a data center’s energy costs can approach, equal or even surpass the cost of powering the IT equipment it houses.

 Data Center Energy Efficiency